Farmers in Transition: Finding a New Career

 - State and private employment agencies.
 The quality of these services varies considerably.

-- Cooperative Extension Service.
-Although Extension educators are not career counselors, they are excellent sources for names of counselors, referrals for informational interviews, and leads on unadvertised openings.
+- OSU Extension Service.
+Although Extension educators are not career counselors, they are excellent sources for names of counselors, referrals for informational interviews and leads on unadvertised openings.
+Find your nearest Extension office at extension.okstate.edu/county/index.html

 - Career offices in local colleges.
 Libraries in many agricultural, technical, and community colleges have extensive collections of books that describe professions, directories with job-related information, how-to guides, and other sources of information.